Several facts explaining why bamboo is such a great wood?

 - It starts to re-grow immediately after it is harvested and it regenerates without need for replanting.

-- Bamboo is a robust and plentiful resource that removes a vast amount of CO2 from the atmosphere while releasing an abundance of oxygen.
+- It's a robust and plentiful resource that removes a vast amount of CO2 from the atmosphere while releasing an abundance of oxygen.

-- Bamboo has the ability to grow in a variety of climates, from jungles to high on mountainsides.
+- Has the ability to grow in a variety of climates, from jungles to high on mountainsides.

 - Some varieties of bamboo can grow up to 1 ft a day in mature stands.